 Pregnancy is the most exciting time to start preparation and all that Newborn shopping seems so much fun.
 But let me tell you, DO NOT BUY too many clothes for the first year.
 Newborns tend to grow out of small sizes within weeks and you hardly get a chance to dress them up in three outfits a day.

 Baby and kids shops have so many different products, In the beginning, just get what is essential for you and the baby.
 Do not get everything that happens to be available in the market.

 If you are tight on budget and not tight on love, you still do not need wipes warmer unless you are living in a super cold climate where there is no heating system.

 Also, keep in mind, you have to make space for everything you get for the first time in order to save it for your second child.

 15. Do not buy too many toys that are the source of mess and increase your stress

-Like I said do not buy too many toys when they are too little to play with, this doesn’t mean you just pile up toys in your home when they are young.
+As I said, do not buy too many toys when they are too little to play with; this doesn’t mean you pile up toys in your home when they are young.
 Moderation is the best approach.
 Too many toys are overwhelming for moms.
-Not only it increases stress but also it is going to be pretty expensive in your pocket.
+Not only it increases stress, but also it is going to be pretty expensive for your pocket.

 According to Says law “Supply creates its own demand.”

-Do not fall trap of the things that are available in the market and you automatically feel bound to buy such products. make your life easy with less consumerism and more contentment.
+Do not fall trap of the available things in the market, and you automatically feel bound to buy such products.
+Make your life easy with less consumerism and more contentment.